 5.6.2 Typical implementation and end-to-end procedure

-The following sample scenario and end-to-end procedure for AI inferencing is provided derived from the description of section 5.6.1.
-Both pseudo-periodic and aperiodic upstream data bursts are considered.
+The following sample scenario and end-to-end procedure for AI inferencing is provided derived from the description of section 5.6.1., addressing periodic and aperiodic upstream traffic..

-- A user launches an AI enabled application (e.g. a museum guided tour, a treasure hunt application) recognizing, labelling and counting particular objects continuously in his environment when moving.
+- A user launches an AI enabled XR application recognizing, labelling and counting particular objects continuously in his environment when moving.
 He wears a lightweight AR device and requires the assistance of a remote AI Enabled application.

-- The AR device transmits images or videos from user’s environment to the remote AI enabled Application.
+- The AR device transmits images or videos from user’s environment to the remote AI enabled XR Application.
 The media transmission rate may be modulated depending on the pose modification of the AR device.

-- The remote AI enabled application processes the image/video and transmits the up-to-date labels and counts of these objects to the user (e.g., voice/text/graphic overlay around the object) at interactive time.
+- The remote AI enabled AR application processes the image/video and transmits the up-to-date labels and counts of these objects to the user (e.g., voice/text/graphic overlay around the object) at interactive time.

 - During this process, the user requests additional information about a specific object in his field of view.